OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/vcenter-tf.rst

-Integrating vCenter for Tungsten Fabric
+Integrating vCenter for OpenSDN
 =======================================

 :date: 2020-03-10

-These topics provide instructions for integrating Tungsten Fabric 5.1.x and microservices with VMware vCenter.
+These topics provide instructions for integrating OpenSDN 5.1.x and microservices with VMware vCenter.

 Prerequisites
 -------------

-Before you start the integration, ensure that the TF controller meets the prerequisites given in
+Before you start the integration, ensure that the OpenSDN controller meets the prerequisites given in
 :ref:`Server Requirements and Supported Platforms <ServerReqAndPlatform>`.

-Follow these steps to prepare TF controller(s):
+Follow these steps to prepare OpenSDN controller(s):

 ::